Rape reports marked as 'no crime'

 She said police had made a lot of steps in the right direction.

-However, she added: "I think our concern from these figures is to see how many cases are not making it beyond the police stage and what that shows is a huge justice gap in Scotland for anyone who survives rape."'Not supportive'
+However, she added: "I think our concern from these figures is to see how many cases are not making it beyond the police stage and what that shows is a huge justice gap in Scotland for anyone who survives rape."

 One woman told the BBC she did not pursue a rape case against her ex-partner.